-You don't have to be a novelist to blog, in fact the original idea of a 'photoblog' was a regular updated page and archive gallery of past of photos, each with just a title and short description.
-Most photographers however don't create photoblogs, instead creating a blog with posts which are rich in images with a little text along with each one, or a series of image posts interspersed with comment, stories or recent ideas etc.
+You don't have to be a novelist or trained in writing to blog, in fact the original idea of a 'photoblog' was a regularly updated page and archive gallery of past photos, each with just a title and short description.
+Most photographers however don't create photoblogs these days, instead creating a blog with posts which are rich in images with a little text along with each one, or a series of image posts interspersed with comment, stories or recent ideas etc.

 Benefits: if done properly blogging can:

-• Gives you somewhere to promote your work, people who read you blog can 'read more about me' and see links to your microstock work.
+- Gives you somewhere to promote your work, people who read your blog can 'read more about me' and see links to your microstock work.

-• Creates targets and challenges, e.g. a new photo each week or day, or (common for microstockers) a post each month about earnings with the aim for earning successively more each month)
+- Creates targets and challenges, e.g. a new photo each week or day, or (common for microstockers) a post each month about earnings with the aim of earning successively more each month)

 Disadvantages: